The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/openers.md

 ### Fast Garuda

 The below opener uses Garuda as the first primal, prioritizing Swiftcast to fit Slipstream into your party's raid buffs.
-This is a gain when your group is heavy in 15s buffs, as a Swiftcasted Slipstream will barely fit into the end of these buffs.
+This is a gain when your group is heavy in 15s buffs, as a Swiftcast Slipstream will barely fit into the end of these buffs.

 The adjustments mentioned above in the general opener are also valid for this opener, though again be aware that any changes in timings or GCD use will change the exact optimal sequence you may use.